dps923/winter2020/graded-work/assign4-2018.md

 Visit this page to learn about its features:
 [https://ndb.nal.usda.gov/ndb/api/doc](https://ndb.nal.usda.gov/ndb/api/doc)

-To use the web API, you have an "API key".
+To use the web API, you must have an "API key".
 This is a string.
 It must be sent with every request to the web API.
 Visit this page to request an "API key":
 [https://ndb.nal.usda.gov/ndb/api/doc](https://ndb.nal.usda.gov/ndb/api/doc)
 Near the middle of the page, there is a "Gaining Access" section.
 Follow its instructions.
 You can use a College or personal email address.
 It will send the "API key" to your email address.